Frequently Asked Questions

 Q: Do you offer Muay Thai classes for people of all ages?

-Freestyle Muay Thai offers group training sessions for individuals 14 and up.
+Freestyle Muay Thai offers group training sessions for individuals kindergarten age and up.
 Both private “one-on-one” and private “group” training is offered for individuals of all ages.

 Q: What is the best way to get started in Muay Thai?

-After the Free Intro session, most of our members begin learning Muay Thai in our fundamentals group setting.
+After the Free Intro session, most of our members begin learning Muay Thai in our basics group setting.
 An FMT trainer will guide you through the basic body mechanics and movements at a comfortable pace.
 If you do not feel comfortable starting with group training, private training can be a great alternative.
 Private training can help familiarize you with some of the basic skills and techniques in a one-on-one format before entering the group setting.
+Ask about our kickstart package.

 Q: Do I need to be in shape to start learning Muay Thai?